cuongnd9/awesome-linux-apps/README.md

 - [Discord](https://discordapp.com/) - Free Voice and Text Chat for Gamers.
 - [Skype](https://www.skype.com) - The most famous instant messaging application for any platform.
 - [Telegram](https://telegram.org) - WhatsApp alternative with a blue theme color and a bot API.
-- [Slack](https://slack.com) - The messaging app almost every startup company in the world uses because it is ideal for team communication and collaboration.
+- [Slack](https://slack.com) - The messaging app almost every startup company in the world uses.
 - [Tox](https://tox.chat/) - peer-to-peer instant messaging app with end-to-end encryption and no central server. 👏
 - [Viber](https://www.viber.com) - Offer text, audio, gif, and video services as well as Unity integration.
 - [WICKR](https://wickr.com/) - Famous for its automatic self-destructing message security feature.